Maud Powell: Biography

 Powell was born in Peru, Illinois.
 Her mother was Wilhelmina "Minnie" Bengelstraeter Powell, and her father was William Bramwell Powell.
-W.B.
-Powell wrote numerous books such as The Normal Course of Reading and served as superintendent of Peru Elementary School District 124 from 1862 to 1870.
+W. B. Powell wrote numerous books such as The Normal Course of Reading and served as superintendent of Peru Elementary School District 124 from 1862 to 1870.
 She was the niece of John Wesley Powell, an American Civil War hero and famed explorer of the Grand Canyon.
 He made his first scientific exploration of the Colorado River in 1869, when Maud was two years old.

 Around the age of 7, she began violin and piano lessons in Aurora, located in Kane County, Illinois, a western suburb of Chicago.
 She was soon recognized as a prodigy and at age 9 began four years of being taken to Chicago for piano study with Agnes Ingersoll and violin study with William Lewis.
 When she was 13, her parents sold the family home to raise funds to continue her musical education.
 With her father remaining behind in rented rooms, she traveled with her mother and younger brother William to Europe.
 There she studied under Henry Schradieck at the Leipzig Conservatoire, Charles Dancla at the Paris Conservatoire (after placing first in the entrance exam), and Joseph Joachim at the Berlin Hochschule, among others.
 In 1885 she played Bruch's G minor concerto in her debut with the Berlin Philharmonic under Joachim's baton, and again with the New York Philharmonic under Theodore Thomas after she returned to the United States.

-She premiered violin concertos by Tchaikovsky and Sibelius in the United States, and performed Dvořák's Violin Concerto on April 7, 1894, with the New York Philharmonic under the baton of Anton Seidl in Carnegie Hall under the supervision of the composer.
+Powell was soloist in the first American performances of the Tchaikovsky and Sibelius violin concertos and performed Dvořák's Violin Concerto on April 7, 1894, with the New York Philharmonic under the baton of Anton Seidl in Carnegie Hall under the supervision of the composer.
 Powell was a powerful advocate for music by Americans, women, and black composers, including the British composer Samuel Coleridge-Taylor, from whom she commissioned a violin concerto.
-Powell was a committed champion of the Sibelius Violin Concerto and played it into the repertoire.
-Max Liebling's Fantasia On Sousa Themes for violin and piano was dedicated to her.
+Powell was a committed champion of the Sibelius Violin Concerto and was largely responsible for its addition to the repertoire.
+Max Liebling's Fantasia on Sousa Themes for violin and piano was dedicated to her.

-In January 1894, she was initiated honorably into musical women's fraternity Alpha Chi Omega.
+In January 1894, Powell was initiated honorably into musical women's fraternity Alpha Chi Omega.

-On October 31, 1916, she performed in Ottawa, Illinois, on the occasion of the dedication of the Ottawa High School building.
+On October 31, 1916, Powell performed in Ottawa, Illinois, on the occasion of the dedication of the Ottawa High School building.